Chair Exercises

 Over decades, many skilled people have worked voluntarily on the community plan.

-Laurie Jones [dec 2014] A true warrior.
-Laurie’s other legacy is the Community Orchard & Gardens in Mill Street.
+Late, Laurie Jones [the indominable & true warrior] Laurie’s other legacy is the Community Orchard & Gardens in Mill Street.
+Forever remembered.

 2007